deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon20.png" alt="">

-As we know from the `CreateThread` prototype, the `lpStartAddress` is a pointer to our shellcode.
+As we know from the `CreateThread` prototype, the `lpStartAddress` parameter is a pointer to our shellcode.
 Looking at the above image, we can see the third argument, which will be loaded into R8, is `0x1f027ee0000`.
 Unassembling this address in the debugger discloses this is our Beacon implant, which was injected earlier!
-You can generate a raw Beacon stageless artifact in Cobalt Strike manually and run it through `hexdump` to verify the first few opcodes correspond.
-However, for our purposes, we will consider this the Beacon implant, as it is in this case.
-In most other case - trust, but verify.
+TO verify this, you can generate a raw Beacon stageless artifact in Cobalt Strike manually and run it through `hexdump` to verify the first few opcodes correspond.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon21.png" alt="">

-After stepping through the instruction, the R9 register is set to 0 via `xor r9, r9`.
+After stepping through the instruction, the value is loaded into the R8 register.
+The next instruction sets R9 to 0 via `xor r9, r9`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon22.png" alt="">

-Additionally, so are [RSP + 0x20] and [RSP + 0x28] by copying the value of R9, which is now 0, to these locations.
-Here is what [RSP + 0x20] and [RSP + 0x28] look like before the `mov [rsp + 0x20], r9` and `mov [rsp + 0x28], r9` instructions.
+Additionally, [RSP + 0x20] and [RSP + 0x28] are set to 0, by copying the value of R9, which is now 0, to these locations.
+Here is what [RSP + 0x20] and [RSP + 0x28] look like before the `mov [rsp + 0x20], r9` and `mov [rsp + 0x28], r9` instructions and after.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon23.png" alt="">